LUMC/barend-botje/README.md

 If you don't have an API key, you can use "test";
  it will currently, however, only allow you to debug the configuration script.
+Note also that the "power" of Barend Botje is in the assistant.
+If you use a different assistant, it will respond in whatever way your assistant was configured/trained.

 ### Developer info